texfaq/texfaq.github.io/FAQ-multidoc.md

 ---
-title: A ''report'' from lots of 'article's
+title: A "report" from lots of 'article's
 category: formatting
 tags: classes
 permalink: /FAQ-multidoc